klust/SupercomputersForStarters/docs/C01_Introduction/C01_S02_Why.md

 capability computing, e.g., when doing a parameter analysis for a more complex system.

 Data processing can also lead to capability computing.
 One example is the visualisation of very large data sets or simulation results, were a visualisation workstation may not be enough.
+Training AI models is also data-driven and often very data-intensive.
-Another example are the electronic stamps offered by the US postal services, certainly in the initial years.
+Another example are the
+electronic stamps offered by the US postal services, certainly in the initial years.
 Buyers of electronic stamps would get codes that they can each use once, but of course US postal needs to check not only if a code is valid but also if it has not been used yet.
 And a clever abuser may share codes with someone